SmarterApp/RDW_Documentation/docs/Troubleshooting.md

     |            43404 | skirk@fubar.org       |
     +------------------+-----------------------+
     ```
 * This matches the CSV provided in the JIRA, except one user is missing.
 Given what we know about the processing of the CSV this doesn't make sense.
 Let's see what was actually uploaded to the system.
-We need the digest for the file so we can find it in S3.
-For student group upload that requires an extra join:
+We need the digest for the file so we can find it in S3:

     ```sql
-    select * from import i join upload_student_group_batch b on b.id=i.batch where i.id=2797758 \G
+    SELECT * FROM import WHERE id=2797758 \G
     *************************** 1. row ***************************
              id: 2797758
          status: 1
         content: 5
     contentType: group batch
-         digest: 13070
+         digest: 9A462BCD48E9AB16999F3D52EC6C5DA1
-          batch: 2839
+          batch: DistrictELApractice11thgrade.csv
-        creator: NULL
+        creator: emily.district@fubar.org
         created: 2017-11-01 23:02:44.947794
         updated: 2017-11-01 23:02:46.682500
         message: NULL
-             id: 2839
-         digest: 9A462BCD48E9AB16999F3D52EC6C5DA1
-         status: 1
-        creator: briancurwick@rjusd.org
-        created: 2017-11-01 23:02:42.088673
-        updated: 2017-11-01 23:02:46.708171
-        message:
-       filename: DistrictELApractice11thgrade.csv
     ```
 * Retrieving the file from S3 shows a CSV file that is not the same as the sample, specifically the rows for that 9th user are not in it.
 User error.